Les Vampires: Re-evaluation

-Since its original release, some critics, among them Richard Abel, Noël Burch, Francis Lacassin, Annette Michelson, and Richard Roud, have re-interpreted the film.
+Since its original release, some critics, among them Richard Abel, Noël Burch, Francis Lacassin, Annette Michelson, and Richard Roud, have re-interpreted the series.
 It is now arguably Feuillade's most famous work, and his most critically revered.
 Rotten Tomatoes reports 96% among 23 critics.
 While Mathé and Lévesque as the leads have been called pallid and hammy respectively, many critics have praised Musidora for her performance, being described as acting with "voluptuous vitality".

 In 1987, film critic Jonathan Rosenbaum called it "one of the supreme delights of film."
 In 2003, Slant Magazine gave it four stars, calling it "remarkably attuned to the morality of the time" and "exhilarating".
 It also commented: "its Machiavellan reflection of a complacent bourgeois order on the brink of collapse makes this realist master-work".
-In a later review, for the 2012 Blu-ray Disc version, the magazine gave further praise to the film, commenting on the film's stripped down, proto-thriller execution, giving it a highly modern nature, as well as its surreal disorder, stating that at times "the film's fidelity to realism seems to halt in mid-somersault, with blood rushing to its brain."
-Time Out gave the film 5 stars, but did note that "if shown, as it often is, in one great unnatural marathon, it can be sheer torture."
+In a later review, for the 2012 Blu-ray Disc version, the magazine gave further praise to the serial, commenting on its stripped down, proto-thriller execution, giving it a highly modern nature, as well as its surreal disorder, stating that at times "the film's fidelity to realism seems to halt in mid-somersault, with blood rushing to its brain."
+Time Out gave the series 5 stars, but did note that "if shown, as it often is, in one great unnatural marathon, it can be sheer torture."

 Glenn Erickson of DVD Savant gave a highly positive review, highlighting its graphic approach to sensuality and violence.
 Jamie S. Rich of DVD Talk also gave a positive review, summarising that "Les Vampires is a real treat.
 It's pulp fiction brought to life on a cinema screen, [with] over six hours of colorful criminals, wooden do-gooders, and outrageous acts of malice and evil."
-He also added, however, that the length of the film and out-dated aesthetics are the film's downfall.
-Josh Hurtado of Twitch Film called it a "six and a half hour joyride of thrilling cinema," while Sean Axmaker, writing for Turner Classic Movies called it "a strange and wonderful masterpiece of elegant beauty and cinematic surprises."
+He also added that the length of the series and out-dated aesthetics are its downfall.

+Josh Hurtado of Twitch Film called it a "six and a half hour joyride of thrilling cinema".
+Sean Axmaker, writing for Turner Classic Movies called it "a strange and wonderful masterpiece of elegant beauty and cinematic surprises."
 Rianne Hill Soriano of Yahoo!
 Movies said that "for its historical and cinematic contexts as one of the most instrumental works in the evolution of filmmaking both as an art form and an industry, Les Vampires is a valuable addition to a cinephile's movie collection."

-In 2002, the film came out joint 30th on the Sight and Sound 'Critics' Top Ten Poll' and 78th on The Village Voices '250 Best Films of the 20th Century' list.
+In 2002, the series came out joint 30th on the Sight and Sound 'Critics' Top Ten Poll' and 78th on The Village Voices '250 Best Films of the 20th Century' list.
 In 2010, The Guardian named it the 25th "Greatest Horror Film of All Time".
 It is included in the books AFI Desk Reference, National Society of Film Critics' 100 Essential Films, 1000 Essential Films, The Village Voice Film Guide and 1001 Movies You Must See Before You Die.